zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 </p>
 ```

-Now we need to make Rails route to this action.
-We'll edit `config/routes.rb` to set the index page to our new method:
+With a welcome page created, create a route to map to this action.
+Edit `config/routes.rb` to set the index page to the new method:

 ```ruby
 :::>> file.append config/routes.rb#2
   root 'welcome#index'
 ```

-You can verify that the page is there by running your server:
+Verify the page is present by starting the Rails web server:

 ```term
 :::>> background.start("rails server", name: "server")
 :::-- background.stop(name: "server")
 ```

-And visiting [http://localhost:3000](http://localhost:3000) in your browser.
-If you do not see the page, [use the logs](#view-logs) that are output to your server to debug.
+Visit [http://localhost:3000](http://localhost:3000) in a browser.
+If the page doesn’t display, [reference the logs](#view-logs) Rails outputs within the same terminal where `rails server` started to debug the error.

-## Heroku gems
+## Heroku Gems

-Previous versions of Rails required you to add a gem to your project [rails_12factor](https://github.com/heroku/rails_12factor) to enable static asset serving and logging on Heroku.
-If you are deploying a new application, this gem is not needed.
-If you are upgrading an existing application, you can remove this gem provided you have the appropriate configuration in your `config/environments/production.rb` file:
+Previous versions of Rails (Rails 4 and older) required the [rails_12factor](https://github.com/heroku/rails_12factor) gem to enable static asset serving and logging on Heroku.
+New Rails applications don’t need this gem.
+The gem can be removed from existing, upgraded applications provided the following code is present in `config/environments/production.rb`:

 ```ruby
 # config/environments/production.rb